Botox Injections Questions and Answers

 - Crow’s feet

-In addition, it is used safely to treat hyperhidrosis – which is the condition of excessive sweating in the armpits or hands.
+In addition, it is used therapeutically to treat TMJ disorder, migraines and hyperhidrosis – which is the condition of excessive sweating in the armpits or hands.

 What is a Botox treatment like?